If you’re looking for some funny Irish jokes, the ones below should give you a giggle!

-In this guide, there’s a joke that’ll tickle every sense of humour (I’ve whacked the offensive Irish jokes in at the end if you’d rather dodge them!)
+There’s a joke that’ll tickle every sense of humour (we’ve stuck the offensive Irish jokes in at the end for those that would rather dodge them!).

 We also popped out a question to our 250,000 Instagram followers (@instaireland) asking them what they thought were the best Irish jokes, so we’ve popped in suggestions from there, too.

-The 12 Best Irish Jokes I’ve heard in a while
+The best Irish jokes I’ve heard in a while

-So, what’s deemed ‘funny’ can be pretty subjective – i.e. what I think is gas, you might think is crap.
+So, what someone deems as funny Irish jokes is subjective – i.e. what I think is gas, you might think is crap.

-Have a funny Irish joke that you want to share?
-Lash it into the comments section at the end of this post!
+Have any short Irish jokes for adults that you want to share?
+Lash it into the comments section at the end of this article!

 1. The next flat up